anderslanglands/light_comparison/README.md

 - Arnold appears to ignore the spotlight controls on a rect light (but does respect them on a sphere light, see below).
 - RTX ignores `focus` when spotlight shaping is enabled.
 - RTX and Karma's mapping for `softness` is very different.
+- RIS seems to interpret `coneAngle` much differently than the others.

 ###  `sphere-light-plane.usda`
 A sphere light of radius 0.5, and intensity 30, 2 units above an 0.18-grey plane with the camera facing perpendicular to the plane.